 - Your boat must have a Hull Identification Number for registration to proceed.
 If your boat is home made or if it doesn't have a HIN, you should first apply for one.

-TO REGISTER ONLINETo register your boat online, just go to the DNR online registration site.
+To register your boat online, just go to the DNR online registration

 - Both the vessel registration number and hull identification numbers must be clearly displayed on the vessel, according to Georgia requirements.